Why is this medication prescribed?

 Other uses for this medicine

 Doxycycline may also be used for the treatment of malaria.
+It may also be used to treat Lyme disease or to prevent Lyme disease in certain people who have been bitten by a tick.
+It may also be used to prevent infection in people who were sexually attacked.
 Talk to your doctor about the possible risks of using this medication for your condition.

 This medication is sometimes prescribed for other uses; ask your doctor or pharmacist for more information.